turbot/steampipe-plugin-turbot/docs/tables/turbot_active_grant.md

 # Table: turbot_active_grant

-A active grant is the assignment of a permission to a Turbot user or group on a resource or resource group whic is active.
+A active grant is the assignment of a permission to a Turbot user or group on a resource or resource group which are active.

 ## Examples